Louis Riel #

 This would not do, as the English could not tolerate anyone other than a British ruler over any of their lands as they spread their hegemony across the globe in India, South Africa and even China in an obscene race for more colonies – always governed by a British appointee.

 The Metis were especially worried about the expected influx of English-speaking settlers that this transfer would bring.
-Riel became spokesman for the Métis insurgents, who managed to halt the Canadian surveyors and prevent the governor-designate, William McDougall, from entering Red River.
+Riel became spokesman for the Métis insurgents, and formed a provisional government representing the people.
+Riel managed to halt the Canadian surveyors and prevent the governor-designate, William McDougall, from entering Red River.
 They then seized Fort Garry (now Winnipeg), the headquarters of the Hudson’s Bay Company, and established a provisional government with Riel as president to negotiate acceptable terms of union with Canada.

 In 1871 Riel urged his followers to join with other Canadians in repulsing a threatened attack by American Fenians (Irish revolutionaries), for which he received public thanks.

 In 1873 he was elected a member of the Dominion Parliament for Provencher, but, though he took the oath in Ottawa, he did not assume his seat.
 The following year he was expelled from the House but was quickly reelected for Provencher.

 In 1875 Riel reported having a holy messianic vision that called him to become a prophet for the Métis, who were identified as a people favoured by God.
 This claim and Riel’s other behaviour concerned some of his followers, who committed him to a mental hospital in Quebec in 1876.
 He was released the following year.
 In 1879 he moved to Montana and later married and started a family.